DrPaulBrewer/gridvoting/README.md

 Code specific to the spatial voting and budget voting portions of our research publication above -- as well as output data -- is deposited at: [OSF Dataset for A comparison of zero and minimal Intelligence agendas in majority rule voting models](https://osf.io/k2phe/) and is freely available.

-## use of Google Colab

-We used [Google Colab](https://colab.google), a cloud-based service that runs Python-based analyses on Google's servers and GPUs, for conducting most of the research reported in the publication above.
-When using Google Colab, the local computer does NOT need to have a GPU.

-The software has also run (without Colab) on a local computer with a Nvidia gaming GPU, and remote computers with industrial Nvidia A100 GPUs.

-## requirements
-* Nvidia GPU with minimum of 16GB GPU memory to duplicate simulations reported in the above paper
-* Nvidia CUDA drivers (except on Google Colab, where CUDA is pre-installed)
-* Python 3
-* **all** of these Python-3 scientific computing modules (except on Google Colab, where these are all preinstalled on GPU instances):
-  - numpy
-  - pandas
-  - matplotlib
-  - scipy
-  - cupy
-* familiarity with Python language / scientific computing / gpu Nvidia-CUDA setup

 ## Random sequential voting simulations